memgraph/docs/docs/how-to-guides/create-backup.md

     ```
      - Position yourself in the `/var/lib/memgraph/wal` directory and `rm *`

-1. Stop the instance using `docker stop CONTAINER_ID`
+2. Stop the instance using `docker stop CONTAINER_ID`
-2. Start the instance by adding a `-v ~/snapshots:/var/lib/memgraph/snapshots`
+3. Start the instance by adding a `-v ~/snapshots:/var/lib/memgraph/snapshots`
   flag to the `docker run` command, where the `~/snapshots` represents a path
   to the location of the directory with the back-up snapshot, for example:

   ```
   docker run -p 7687:7687 -p 7444:7444 -v ~/snapshots:/var/lib/memgraph/snapshots memgraph/memgraph
   ```

+  If the relative address doesn't work, use absolute.

 4. If you want to copy both WAL and snapshot files start the instance by adding
   a `-v ~/snapshots:/var/lib/memgraph/snapshots -v ~/wal:/var/lib/memgraph/wal`
   flags to the `docker run` command, where the `~/snapshots` represents a path